Next-Generation Firewall

 Configure an OCSP Responder

-To use Online Certificate Status Protocol
+To use Online Certificate Status Protocol (OCSP) for verifying the revocation

-must configure the firewall to access an OCSP responder (server).
+status of certificates, you must configure the firewall to access an OCSP responder

+(server).
 The entity that manages the OCSP responder can be a third-party

 certificate authority (CA).
-If your enterprise has its own public
+If your enterprise has its own public key infrastructure

-key infrastructure (PKI), you can use external OCSP responders or
+(PKI), you can use external OCSP responders or you can configure the firewall itself

-details on OCSP, see Certificate
+as an OCSP responder.
+For details on OCSP, see Certificate

 Revocation.

-Configure an OCSP responder Certificate Profile only
+Configure an OCSP responder Certificate Profile only when you

-when you generate a new certificate (DeviceCertificate ManagementCertificates).
-Specify
+generate a new certificate (DeviceCertificate ManagementCertificates).
+Specify the OCSP Responder when you

-or Root CAs.
+CAs.

-You can enable OCSP validation or
+You can enable OCSP validation or override the AIA field of

-override the AIA field of certificate in the Certificate Profile.
-The
+certificate in the Certificate Profile.
+The Certificate

-Certificate Profile configuration determines which certificate validation
+Profile configuration determines which certificate validation mechanisms are

-mechanisms are used on certificates that authenticate to services
+used on certificates that authenticate to services hosted on the firewall, such

 - Define an external OCSP responder or configure the firewall itself as an OCSP responder.